nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-* Name arguments with extra whitespaces between words will be reduced to a single whitespace. e.g. `n/John    Doe` will be treated as `n/John Doe`.
+* Extra whitespaces between words in a name will be reduced to a single whitespace, and extra whitespaces at the end of a full name will be removed. e.g. `n/John    Doe   ` will be treated as `n/John Doe`.

 * Tutorial group and student number arguments are not case-sensitive. e.g. `tg/G17` is the same as `tg/g17` and `sn/A1234567Z` is the same as `sn/a1234567z`.